gc-na/cshellwiki.github.io/wiki/mpstat_english.md

    ```

 ## Tips
-- Use `mpstat` in combination with other monitoring tools like `top` or `htop` for a comprehensive view of system performance.
+- Use `mpstat` in combination with other monitoring tools like `top` or `vmstat` for a comprehensive view of system performance.
-- Regularly monitor CPU usage to identify trends and potential performance issues.
+- Regularly monitor CPU statistics to identify trends and potential issues before they impact system performance.
-- Consider using the `-P` option to focus on specific processors if your system has multiple CPUs.
+- Consider using the `-h` option to familiarize yourself with additional options and features of `mpstat`.